 (D) there was other good reason for the failure to admit.

-(d) (1) (A) The court where the action is pending may, on motion, order sanctions if:
+(d) Party's failure to attend its own deposition, serve answers to interrogatories or respond to a request for inspection.
+(1) In general.
+(A) Motion; grounds for sanctions.
+The court where the action is pending may, on motion, order sanctions if:

-(i) A party or a party's officer, director or managing agent, or a person designated under subsection (b)(6) of K.S.A.
-60-230 or subsection (a)(4) of K.S.A.
-60-231, and amendments thereto, fails, after being served with proper notice, to appear for that person's deposition; or
+(i) A party or a party's officer, director or managing agent, or a person designated under K.S.A.
+60-230(b)(6) or 60-231(a)(4), and amendments thereto, fails, after being served with proper notice, to appear for that person's deposition; or

 (ii) a party, after being properly served with interrogatories under K.S.A.
 60-233, and amendments thereto, or a request for inspection under K.S.A.
 60-234, and amendments thereto, fails to serve its answers, objections or written response.

-(B) A motion for sanctions for failing to answer or respond must include a certification that the movant has in good faith conferred or attempted to confer with the party failing to act in an effort to obtain the answer or response without court action and must describe the steps taken by all attorneys or unrepresented parties to resolve the issues in dispute.
+(B) Certification.
+A motion for sanctions for failing to answer or respond must include a certification that the movant has in good faith conferred or attempted to confer with the party failing to act in an effort to obtain the answer or response without court action and must describe the steps taken by all attorneys or unrepresented parties to resolve the issues in dispute.

-(2) A failure described in paragraph (1)(A) is not excused on the ground that the discovery sought was objectionable, unless the party failing to act has a pending motion for a protective order under subsection (c) of K.S.A.
-60-226, and amendments thereto.
+(2) Unacceptable excuse for failing to act.
+A failure described in paragraph (1)(A) is not excused on the ground that the discovery sought was objectionable, unless the party failing to act has a pending motion for a protective order under K.S.A.
+60-226(c), and amendments thereto.

-(3) Sanctions may include any of the orders listed in subsections (b)(2)(A)(i) through (b)(2)(A)(vi).
-Instead of, or in addition to, these sanctions, the court must require the party failing to act, the attorney advising the party, or both to pay the reasonable expenses, including attorney's fees, cause by the failure, unless the failure was substantially justified or other circumstances make an award of expenses unjust.
+(3) Types of sanctions.
+Sanctions may include any of the orders listed in subsections (b)(2)(A)(i) through (b)(2)(A)(vi).
+Instead of, or in addition to, these sanctions, the court must require the party failing to act, the attorney advising the party, or both to pay the reasonable expenses, including attorney's fees, caused by the failure, unless the failure was substantially justified or other circumstances make an award of expenses unjust.

-(e) provide Absent exceptional circumstances, a court may not impose sanctions under this article on a party for failing to provide electronically stored information lost as a result of the routine, good-faith operation of an electronic information system
+Failure to preserve electronically stored information.
+If electronically stored information that should have been preserved in the anticipation or conduct of litigation is lost because a party failed to take reasonable steps to preserve it, and it cannot be restored or replaced through additional discovery, the court:

 (1) Upon finding prejudice to another party from loss of the information, may order measures no greater than necessary to cure the prejudice; or